Weekly meal planning for one.

 Decide what to reach for, then reap the rewards of batch cooking for one and take it easy!

-Consider which ingredients can be added to or matched with freezer meals, like heavy cream for loaded potato soup, sour cream for ground beef strogonoff, or salad with mini quiche.
-Then add items to the shopping list/make notes on the Mix & Match Scratch Pad.
+Consider which ingredients can be added to or matched with freezer meals, like heavy cream for loaded potato soup, sour cream for ground beef stroganoff, or salad with mini quiche.
+Then add items to the shopping list.

 Here are a few examples of individual freezer meals to reheat: